Ryuguu-Chan/introduction-web/README.md

-done for a special course given to school people
+done for a special course given to future dev students